 Does anyone still wear slips?
+Whatever happened to slips?
 Browsing the internet in my more idle moments, there are a good handful of ’10 Reasons to Wear Slips’-themed articles to look over.
 They follow the same pattern, pretty much, and – in my opinion – range from the insightful, to the misleading, or the downright lazy.
 That’s fine.
 They all make fine reading, usually.
 What often miffs me somewhat is that they often don’t truly explain why slips are deserving of a place in any and every girl’s wardrobe.
 So crucial to the whole slip debate and so important for women is to understand why the retail fashion industry has essentially robbed her of this delightfully feminine garment and substituted it with a substandard alternative.
 So, here and now, I thought I’d do a bit of augmenting, elaborating, dispelling and enlightening when it comes to vintage slips.

 Are Slips Making a Comeback?